-NB: MPC students are required to do 3 MPC content courses during the year.
-In order to meet this requirement, students have to choose 1 of the MPC electives in period 3 and 4 \underline{or} the MAC internship (the MAC internship counts as a MPC content course).
+NB: MA MPC students are required to do 3 MPC content courses during the year.
+In order to meet this requirement, students therefore have to choose 1 of the MPC electives in period 3 or 4, or the MAC internship (the MAC internship counts as a MPC content course).